 - Inform the university when you intend to arrive on campus so that you can be appropriately supported through the process below

-- Check the arrivals procedure for the country that you are travelling from/through, and whether that country is on the red, amber or green list
+- Check the arrivals procedure for the country that you are travelling from/through.

 - Book and pay for a travel test package which will include COVID-19 tests to be taken on or before day 2 of your arrival into the country and – in some instances - on or after day 8.
 More information about quarantine testing is on the Government website.
 There may be additional help available with some tests via the University- please ask when informing us of your travel plans